 FAQs About Croatia Retirement Visa

-Is there an official Croatia retirement visa?
+Is there a Croatia retirement visa?

 How does the Croatia retirement visa actually work?